-As the Air cargo industry evolved over the last few decades, its usefulness to global trade and logistics became even more prominent.
+As the air cargo industry evolved over the last few decades, its usefulness in global trade and logistics became even more prominent.
 Air cargo accounts for about 35% of world trade by value, and according to the International Air Transport Association (IATA), volatility resulting from supply chain constraints and ever-changing economic conditions has seen cargo markets essentially move upwards and sideways.

 Air cargo is another term for air freight; it refers to the carriage or the transportation of goods through an air carrier, either in passenger aircraft cargo holds or cargo-only aircraft.
 It is a critical aspect of the global supply chain as it enables businesses to move goods quickly over long distances, ensuring timely delivery and access to markets worldwide.